 An application must be accompanied by:

-- the certificate provided for in section 116 of the Act showing compliance with regulation 95 of the Electricity (Safety) Regulations 2010 (“the Regulations’);
+- a certificate of certification provided for in section 116 of the Act showing compliance with regulation 95 of the Electricity (Safety) Regulations 2010 (“the Regulations’), issued by the ‘Approved Person’;

-- a copy of any report provided by the Approved Person as defined in regulation 96 of the Regulations who has provided the Certificate under section 116 of the Act; and
+- a copy of the full audit report provided by the Approved Person as defined in regulation 96 of the Regulations who has provided the Certificate under section 116 of the Act; and

 - a statement from the Approved Person certifying that the Manual is consistent with the limits on the types of prescribed electrical work and locations applied for in the application.